lotsun/lotsunewland.github.io/README.md

-My Portfolio was built with HTML CSS AND javascript. it is adaptable (responsive) to all platforms and also has client validation features.
+My Portfolio was built with HTML CSS & javascript. it is adaptable (responsive) to all platforms and also has client validation features.

 All clickables are yet to be linked.